yottaawesome/intro-to-dx12-2nd-edition/README.md

 ## Building

 You'll need [Visual Studio 2026](https://visualstudio.microsoft.com/) with the _Desktop development with C++_ and _Game development with C++_ Visual Studio workloads.
-Once you've satisfied these requirements, you should be able to open any of the included SLN files, build, and run the sample apps.
 Obviously, you also need to have a GPU that supports DirectX 12 for the samples to work correctly.
+Once you've satisfied these requirements, you should be able to open the `intro-to-d3d12-second-edition.slnx` file in Visual Studio and build all the projects.
+To run an individual project, make sure you set the `Debugging > Working Directory` project setting to `$(ProjectDir)..\..` first to allow the binary to locate the necessary shader, texture and model files.

 ## Changes

-Like the previous edition's code, all projects are gradually getting updated to use Visual Studio 2026 and retargeted to the latest Windows SDK.
-For convenience, an additional solution file AllProjects.sln will be added that includes all the projects.
+All projects have been updated to use the MSVC v145 toolset and a solution file has been added into the Demos subdirectory that includes all the projects.

-Much like the first edition, the samples fail to compile on C++20 and later standards due MSVC rejecting passing pointers to temporaries as arguments to function calls.
-I'm in the process of fixing this, but it's tedious and will take some time.

 ## Considerations